juanimcal-indx/ti-soho-homes/README.md

 - Security Considerations:
   - I tried to assign the minimum permissions needed for running the functions, you can take a look in the variables file [here](https://github.com/juanimcal-indx/ti-soho-homes/blob/d0e573c71d7023ec4bc855cc4a86c906cd95d670/terraform/service_accounts/variables.tf#L1)
+  - At bucket level i was granting ```roles/storage.objectUser``` to the Cloud Function SA in order to be able to read/write to buckets.